No one is happy in “The Happy Wanderer,”

 Davey shows up at the motel where the Executive Game is being held.
 If this motel doesn’t immediately ring a bell, the sound of Furio actually ringing the desk bell should—it is the same bell that Paulie banged Ariel over the head with in episode 1.03:

 Tony tries hard to keep Davey out of the game, but he finally relents.
 This is where the big fellas play.
 In addition to a couple of high-level NY and NJ mobsters, Frank Sinatra Jr. himself is at the table.
 (Paulie may call him “Chairboy of the board,” but he is no boy—his bloodline guarantees his masculinity.)
 Urologist Dr. Ira Fried, whose specialty is penile implants, also has chips on the table.
 Note the comparison: the lower-level game had Artie, who went running back to his wife lest she clip his nuts and put them on tomorrow’s menu, while the Executive Game hosts a doctor who could probably reattach them.

 Richie stops by the Executive Game and is surprised to find that Davey, who is in debt to him, is putting money into the game (and losing).
 Richie makes a scene and tries to muscle Davey.
 It’s not just Davey and Richie who try to prove their masculinity here, Tony must also show his strength.
-There is no other way to maintain his position as the Alpha-male of the NJ mob.
+He must maintain his position as the Alpha-male of the NJ mob.
 At Tom Sr’s funeral, Tony and Richie go into a side parlor to talk.
-Even though the funeral home probably disallows it, tough-guy Tony lights up a cigar:
+Even though it is probably disallowed by the funeral parlor, tough-guy Tony pulls out a cigar and lights it up: